Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Conclusions

-Note that the QET protocols for the four different eigenstates have different optimal control operations, indicating that the protocol can not fully extract energy from mixture of eigenstates.
-It implies that there may be more effective QET strategies for mixed states.
-In ideal situation, the new energy extraction protocol could be applicable to all eigenstates and enable greater energy retrieval from mixed states.
-If achieved, this would also provide valuable insights into the quantum resources upon which QET depends.
+Note that the QET protocols for the four eigenstates require different optimal control operations, indicating that the present protocol cannot fully extract energy from a mixture of eigenstates.
+This suggests that more effective QET strategies may exist for mixed states.
+Ideally, a more general energy-extraction protocol would operate effectively for all eigenstates and thereby enable larger energy extraction from mixed states.
+If achieved, such a protocol could also provide valuable insights into the quantum resources underlying QET.